mqbu-mqbu0212/bimanual-ovalization-index/README.md

 # bimanual-ellipticity-index — OI Calculator for Bimanual Coordination Research

-A Python pipeline for computing the Ellipticity Index (OI) from bimanual coordination task data recorded on a pen tablet.
+> Redesigned an ad-hoc, manual ellipticity index pipeline into a reproducible, fully automated system

 **Problem:** OI computation methods are inconsistent across studies, and the code I had been using in my own research relied on manual steps and ambiguous axis definitions.

 **Solution:** A fully automated pipeline with PCA-based OI calculation, geometry-based cycle filtering, and unified configuration.

-**Result:** Reproducible OI values with explicit, adjustable parameters — applicable to both hands across any bimanual coordination dataset.
+**Result:** Reproducible OI values with per-cycle quality control and explicit, adjustable parameters — applicable to both hands across any bimanual coordination dataset.
 ---

 ## Key Features